Worth the Drive: Deacon Dave's Awesome Christmas Lights in Livermore - 510 Families

 1. It’s chilly out after dark!
 Bring warm coats and hats to minimize the whining (didn’t work for us at all though, the kiddos complained they were freezing under winter coats the entire wait in line).

 3. Bring some coins.
 There is a wishing pond and mail slots designed for kids to toss coins into, the mail slots open and close and you’ve got to have good aim and timing to make it in!
-The coins from the coin toss benefit his charity, Santa’s Secret Service (which provides gifts to children in need).
+The coins from the coin toss benefit Deacon Dave’s charity, Santa’s Secret Service (which provides gifts to children in need).

 child in front of christmas lights in Livermore

-My 4-year-old, enchanted by Christmas lights | Photo: Jordan Latham
+A 4-year-old visitor enchanted by Christmas lights | Photo: Jordan Latham

 Plan your visit to Deacon Dave’s

-There are so many really cool Christmas light events all over the place this time of year.
+Jordan’s bottom line: There are so many really cool Christmas light events all over the place this time of year.
 As a parent of four kids, ticket prices can really add up.
 I very much appreciate Deacon Dave and all the volunteers putting so much work into something the kids enjoyed so much, free of cost.

 Hours: Lights are sparkling Sunday through Thursday night 6-9 and Friday and Saturday until 10.
 Note the hours on the sign below.